charlie-818/Vaulto-Swap/docs/supported-networks.md

 - Block Time: ~12 seconds
 - Finality: ~13 minutes

-**Advantages**
+**RWA Advantages**
+- **Highest RWA Liquidity**: All major RWA providers deploy on Ethereum first
+- **Institutional Adoption**: Preferred by large RWA issuers and institutional traders
-- Highest Security: Most decentralized and secure network
+- **Maximum Security**: Most decentralized and secure network for high-value RWAs
-- Maximum Liquidity: Best liquidity for all tokens
-- Native Support: All tokens and protocols available

-**Disadvantages**
+- **Full Protocol Support**: Complete CoW Protocol integration with all features

+**RWA Disadvantages**
-- High Fees: Gas costs can be $10-100+ per transaction
+- **High Fees**: Gas costs can be $10-100+ per transaction
-- Slow Speed: Transactions can take several minutes
+- **Slower Execution**: Transactions can take several minutes during congestion
-- Congestion: High usage can cause delays and higher fees
+- **Cost Sensitivity**: May not be economical for smaller RWA trades

-**Best For**
+**Best For RWA Trading**
-- Large trades where fees are less important
+- Large RWA trades where fees are less important
-- Maximum security requirements
+- Institutional RWA trading and treasury management
-- Access to newest DeFi protocols
+- Access to newest RWA protocols and tokens
-- Institutional trading
+- Maximum security for high-value RWA positions

 ### Arbitrum One